davidjb/gisp-data-api/README.md

     * [REST (`Representational State Transfer`)](https://en.m.wikipedia.org/wiki/Representational_state_transfer) — software _style_ involving textual representation of
       _resources_ that allow reading/modification using a defined set of operations.
-In short, it's about using HTTP methods (GET/POST/PUT/DELETE etc) to access/change data on a remote server in a set way.
+In short, it's about using HTTP methods (GET/POST/PUT/DELETE etc) to access/change data on a remote server in a defined way.

   * Data formats + view examples: